LisandraDv/lsdr-security-portfolio/05-cloud-security-hardening-azure-m365/reports/executive-summary.md

 ## Azure & Microsoft 365 Cloud Security Hardening Assessment

-This sample assessment demonstrates how an Azure and Microsoft 365 environment can be reviewed from a cloud security posture perspective.
+A sample cloud security hardening assessment was prepared to demonstrate how Azure and Microsoft 365 environments can be reviewed from a security posture perspective.

-The review focuses on identity security, access control, privileged roles, audit logging, monitoring visibility, and hardening opportunities.
+The assessment focused on identity security, access controls, privileged roles, audit logging, monitoring visibility, and cloud hardening opportunities.

 ## Main Objective

-The objective is to identify security gaps that could increase exposure to identity-based attacks, misconfigurations, weak access controls, or limited detection capabilities.
+The main objective of this review is to identify security gaps that could increase exposure to identity-based attacks, misconfigurations, weak access controls, or limited detection capabilities.

 ## Areas Reviewed